Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Contest Variety – Winner: Underdog

-PrizePicks has reworked its Pick’em contests, moving away from the old “vs. the house” setup and into group-style play.
 Now, your lineups are matched against other players, with variable scoring tied to how tough your projections are.
-Standard picks score 1 point, while Demon or Goblin picks shift the total slightly up or down depending on difficulty.
+Standard picks score 1 point, while Demon or Goblin picks shift the total slightly up or down, depending on difficulty.

-You still build lineups of 2 to 6 athletes and predict whether they’ll go over or under the posted projections, but the payouts scale in two ways.
-First, every perfect lineup is guaranteed a multiplier — up to 37.5x on a 6-pick.
-Second, lineups are scored against others in the same pool, and the prize pools are split among the highest scores.
+Second, lineups are scored against others in the same pool, and the prize pools are split among the highest scorers.
 If the pool payout is lower than your guaranteed multiplier, PrizePicks tops it up.

-Underdog boasts a broader variety of contests.
-While they offer the same Pick’em games as PrizePicks, they also have head-to-head matchups, termed “rivals”.
-In these, you predict if one athlete will outperform another, such as deciding if Nikola Jokic will score more than Joel Embiid.
+With Rivals, you predict if one athlete will outperform another, such as deciding if Nikola Jokic will score more than Joel Embiid.

-Like PrizePicks, Underdog offers its own peer-to-peer Pick’em format called Champions.
 Here, you draft a roster of 2 to 8 players and predict whether each will finish Higher or Lower than their projected stat line.
 After you submit your entry, it goes head-to-head with others in the pool, and payouts are determined by both your accuracy and the difficulty of the selections you made.

 One great thing about Best Ball is that when the season starts, you're set.
 There is no need to tweak your lineup as Underdog takes the best players on your roster for that week.
-The prize pools can be massive.
-They've had tournaments with a whopping $10 million prize pool, where the top spot took home $2 million.

-Sports Coverage – Winner: PrizePicks
+Sports Coverage – Winner: Underdog

 • NBA